terem-andrewc/seek2jazz-docs/001-high-level-design.md

 5. No need to setup an email for seek2jazz

 ## Disadvantages
+- Harder to setup gradual rollout at an SEEK advertisement level
-1. Code maintainers will need to be familiar with an additional API
+- Code maintainers will need to be familiar with an additional API
-2. Code will need to be updated when SEEK API changes
+- Code will need to be updated when SEEK API changes

 # Alternative solution 2 - Request fix from JazzHR